 In 2018, we were delighted to have been chosen as a beneficiary of People's Postcode Lottery and received more than £1million in the October draw.
 This money is funding Cat Care Assistant roles, helping us to find loving homes for more cats, and Volunteer Team Leader roles, helping us to recruit and support volunteers who tirelessly devote their time and efforts to improving cats' lives.
 We are very grateful for the players of People's Postcode Lottery for all their amazing support.

-We wouldn't be able to help so many cats without the help of our generous supporters Evie has been raising funds for cats by selling her homemade keyring charms
+► Evie has been raising funds for cats by selling her homemade keyring charms

-Amozing Cat Champions
+Amazing Cat Champions